 In order to secure short term bookings, 50% (deposit) of payment would need to be paid in advance with the rest to be settled on check-in.
-The 50% (deposit) payment will be retained should cancellations be made within 2 days of arrival.
+The 50% (deposit) payment will be retained should the booking be cancelled.

 In the case of academic long-term bookings students are required to forward a deposit of €350.00 (three hundred and fifty euro) The deposit will be retained by Management as a ‘guarantee’ and will be refunded in local currency (less any payments due) at the end of the contract.
 Students who depart or are dismissed before the expiry of their accommodation contract, will not be refunded their deposit.
 The student will also remain liable for the full contractual charges.
 Any residents who leave the Residence prior to their original departure date, will only be allowed limited access into the Residence except in the case of dismissal where access will be forfeited.

 Bookings cancelled beyond the below dates will not have deposit refunded.